Uluru: Climbing

 According to a 2010 publication, just over one-third of all visitors to the park climbed Uluru; a high percentage of these were children.
 About one-sixth of visitors made the climb between 2011 and 2015.

 The traditional owners of Uluṟu-Kata Tjuṯa National Park (Nguraritja) and the Federal Government's Director of National Parks share decision-making on the management of Uluṟu-Kata Tjuṯa National Park.
 Under their joint Uluṟu-Kata Tjuṯa National Park Management Plan 2010–20, issued by the Director of National Parks under the Environment Protection and Biodiversity Conservation Act 1999, clause 6.3.3 provides that the Director and the Uluṟu-Kata Tjuṯa Board of Management should work to close the climb upon meeting any of three conditions: there were "adequate new visitor experiences", less than 20 per cent of visitors made the climb, or the "critical factors" in decisions to visit were "cultural and natural experiences".
 Despite cogent evidence that the second condition was met by July 2013, the climb remained open.

-Several controversial incidents on top of Uluru in 2010, including a striptease, golfing, and nudity, led to renewed calls for banning the climb.
+Several controversial incidents on top of Uluru in 2010, including a striptease, golfing and nudity, led to renewed calls for banning the climb.
 On 1 November 2017, the Uluṟu-Kata Tjuṯa National Park board voted unanimously to prohibit climbing Uluru.
 As a result, there was a surge in climbers and visitors after the ban was announced.
-The ban took effect on the 26 October 2019, and the chain was then removed.
+The ban took effect on 26 October 2019, and the guide chains that aided climbers were removed.

-A November 2017 NT News poll found that 63% of respondents did not support the ban, a 2019 Essential poll found that only 44% supported the ban.
+A November 2017 NT News poll found that 63% of respondents did not support the ban.
+A 2019 Essential poll found that 44% supported the ban, while 30% opposed it.

 Photography

 The Aṉangu request that visitors do not photograph certain sections of Uluru, for reasons related to traditional Tjukurpa (Dreaming) beliefs.
 These areas are the sites of gender-linked rituals or ceremonies and are forbidden ground for Aṉangu of the opposite sex to those participating in the rituals in question.
 The photographic restriction is intended to prevent Aṉangu from inadvertently violating this taboo by encountering photographs of the forbidden sites in the outside world.

 In September 2020, Parks Australia alerted Google Australia to the user-generated images from the Uluru summit that have been posted on the Google Maps platform and requested that the content be removed in accordance with the wishes of Aṉangu, Uluru's traditional owners, and the national park's Film and Photography Guidelines.
 Google agreed to the request.
-Currently, the only photos of Uluru are photos at the surface.

 Waterfalls

-During heavy rain, waterfalls cascade down the sides of Uluru, a rare phenomenon that only 1% of all tourists get to see.
-Large rainfall events occurred in 2016 and the summer of 2020–21.
+During heavy rain, which is rare in the region, ephemeral waterfalls cascade down the sides of Uluru.
+Large rainfall events occurred in 2016, and the summer of 2020–21.

-Entertainment

-In 2023, the Ayers Rock Resort started putting on an immersive story-telling experience for visitors, using drones, light and sound to tell the ancient Aboriginal Mala story.
-Guests can eat dinner in an open-air theatre while watching "Wintjiri Wiru" in the sky.